-No. Eligibility criterion Description/ Required condition Means of Verification/Supporting evidence 1 Boundary and location of the VPA The VPA is located within India for inclusion Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
+No. Eligibility criterion Description/ Required condition Means of Verification/Supporting evidence for inclusion 1 Boundary and location of the VPA The VPA is located within India Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
 Document: Statement of CME that the location and boundary is within India and supported with GPS coordinates.
-2 Project technology VPAs involves use of following technology- 1.
-Distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
-The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Distribution of improved cookstoves to households Supporting evidence: Sales database and
+2 Project technology VPAs involves use of following technology- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
+2. Distribution of The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 improved cookstoves to households 3.
+Distribution of Solar lighting systems to households Supporting evidence: Sales database and manufacturers specifications legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
+This shall ensure that POs, stove/lamp manufacturers and distributors do not claim ERs separately.